 The Indenture contains covenants limiting, among other things, our ability and the Subsidiary Guarantors' ability to: (i) pay dividends on or make distributions or repurchase or redeem our capital stock or make other restricted payments; (ii) incur additional debt and guarantee debt; (iii) prepay, redeem or repurchase certain debt; (iv) issue certain preferred stock or similar equity securities; (v) make loans and investments; (vi) sell assets; (vii) incur liens; (viii) consolidate, merge, sell or otherwise dispose of all or substantially all of our assets; (ix) enter into transactions with affiliates; and (x) enter into agreements restricting our ability and certain of its subsidiaries' ability to pay dividends.
 These covenants are subject to a number of exceptions.
-As of July 1, 2018, we were in compliance with the covenants contained in the Indenture governing the 6.5% Notes.
+As of September 30, 2018, we were in compliance with the covenants contained in the Indenture governing the 6.5% Notes.

 The terms of the Indenture require that the net cash proceeds from asset dispositions (within 360 days from the date of any such sale) be either utilized to (i) repay or prepay amounts outstanding under the Credit Agreement unless such amounts are reinvested in similar collateral, (ii) permanently reduce other secured indebtedness and equally and ratably reduce obligations under the 6.5% Notes through open market purchases of 6.5% Notes at or above par, (iii) make an investment in assets that replace the collateral for the 6.5% Notes or (iv) a combination of (i), (ii) and (iii).
 To the extent there are any remaining net proceeds from such asset disposition after application of (i), (ii) and (iii), such amounts are required to be utilized to repurchase the 6.5% Notes at par.
+The Company currently intends to invest the net proceeds from the Transaction in replacement collateral under the Credit Agreement and Indenture within the 360 days following the Transaction.